Free Knit Square Pattern to Make a Quick Throw

-Knitting is such a good way to relax from a busy day - sooner or later, you'll be addicted to it.
+Knitting is such a clever way to relax from a busy day – eventually, you’ll be addicted to it.

-The mitred knitting square pattern I share with you today, is:-
+The mitered knitting square pattern I share with you today, is: –

 - the pattern is interesting enough for the more advanced knitters and

 - It’s a smart way to use up all your scraps of yarn, hoarding your cupboards.

 Scroll to after the mitered square knitting pattern to find the links to more variation on this pattern.

 The possibilities to create designs to your liking are endless!